AWegnerGitHub/awegnergithub.github.io-content/2023_06_12_stackexchange_strike_week_one.md

 Now I'm reevaluating how I utilize my free time again.
 It's not constructive to say I'll hand in my diamonds and walk away if the conditions above aren't hit.
 But, it's worth noting that I agree with all four of those conditions.
-This is my free time I'm donating and if the organization I'm donating that time to has changed their philosphy, I will take that into consideration as I reevaluate.
+This is my free time I'm donating and if the organization I'm donating that time to has changed their philosophy, I will take that into consideration as I reevaluate.

 I think we are long past the point of "how it used to be" at Stack Exchange.
 The question I am asking my self is whether or not I agree with the new direction the platform is going.